Oldham

-Oldham /ˈoːldəm/ is a town in Greater Manchester, England, amid the Pennines and between the rivers Irk and Medlock, 5 mi southeast of Rochdale and 7 mi northeast of Manchester.
-It is the administrative centre of the Metropolitan Borough of Oldham, which had a population of 237,110 in 2019.
+Oldham /ˈoːldəm/ is a town in Greater Manchester, England.
+It lies amongst the Pennines on elevated ground between the rivers Irk and Medlock, 5 mi southeast of Rochdale, and 7 mi northeast of Manchester.
+It is the administrative centre of the Metropolitan Borough of Oldham, which had a population of 242,003 in 2021.

 Within the boundaries of the historic county of Lancashire, and with little early history to speak of, Oldham rose to prominence in the 19th century as an international centre of textile manufacture.
 It was a boomtown of the Industrial Revolution, and among the first ever industrialised towns, rapidly becoming "one of the most important centres of cotton and textile industries in England."
 At its zenith, it was the most productive cotton spinning mill town in the world, producing more cotton than France and Germany combined.
 Oldham's textile industry fell into decline in the mid-20th century; the town's last mill closed in 1998.

 The demise of textile processing in Oldham depressed and heavily affected the local economy.
 The town centre is the focus of a project that aims to transform Oldham into a centre for further education and the performing arts.
 It is, however, still distinguished architecturally by the surviving cotton mills and other buildings associated with that industry.

-In the 2011 United Kingdom census Oldham Built-up area subdivision, as defined by the Office for National Statistics, had a population of 96,555 and an area of 16,39 ha, giving a population density of 67,57 PD/ha, while the Borough of Oldham had a population of 224,897, an area of area of 14,24 ha, and a population density of 17,29 PD/ha.
+In the 2021 United Kingdom census Oldham Built-up area subdivision, as defined by the Office for National Statistics, had a population of 110,718 and an area of 16,39 ha, giving a population density of 67,57 PD/ha, while the Borough of Oldham had a population of 242,003, an area of 14,24 ha, and a population density of 17,29 PD/ha.

 History

 Toponymy

 The toponymy of Oldham seems to imply "old village or place" from Eald (Saxon) signifying oldness or antiquity, and Ham (Saxon) a house, farm or hamlet.
 Oldham is however known to be a derivative of Aldehulme, undoubtedly an Old Norse name.
-It is believed to be derived from the Old English ald combined with the Old Norse holmi or holmr, meaning "promontory or outcrop", possibly describing the town's hilltop position.
+It is believed by some to be derived from the Old English ald combined with the Old Norse holmi or holmr, meaning "promontory or outcrop", possibly describing the town's hilltop position.
 It has alternatively been suggested that it may mean "holm or hulme of a farmer named Alda".
 The name is understood to date from 865, during the period of the Danelaw.
 Cumbric alt, meaning "steep height, cliff", has also been suggested for the first element.